Thank you for reading our post, please rate this article at the end.

 Next, you must build the frame on top of one of the plywood pieces.
 You may have to shorten the lumber pieces so that they fit the plywood.

-How densely you should place the screws will depend on your preferences – some people like to give a palm width between the screws for good strength.
+How densely you should place the screws will depend on your preferences – some people like to leave a palm-width gap between screws for good strength.

 An important thing to remember here is that you will need to mark the location of the screws on the flooring.
-That’s because you will need to screw down the other plywood sheet to the frame, as well as later screw down the trailer’s walls to the flooring.
+That’s because you will need to screw down the other plywood sheet to the frame, and later screw down the trailer’s walls to the flooring.

-To mark the screws, just put some Xs on the side of the frame where they are located.
+To mark the screws, just put an X on the side of the frame where each screw is located.
 This is something that you will need to do from now on.

 Then, to strengthen the flooring, place a lumber piece lengthwise in the middle of the frame.
 Shorten this piece to fit between the front and rear ends of the frame, and don’t forget to make it 1 inch tall like the rest of the framing.